roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-04 ****** byStoryTeller07© It was hard to believe this was the same woman.
+It was hard to believe this was the same woman.
 He just couldn't help testing how far she would fall in this downward spiral of debauchery.

  'Are you keeping it ready for me?' he demanded to know.